 35% for assignments, 10% on each unit exam (totaling 40%), 25% final.

-Late in-class and take-home assignments are accepted but not later than the beginning of the next class!
-For athletes on the road, or if you are out sick, expect that there will be a lot to make up.
-Rely on your classmates, their notes, and my handouts.
-I simply can’t re-deliver lectures to all the people who will inevitably miss one or more of them.
+Late assignments are accepted for reduced credit but not later than the beginning of the next class!
+If you have to miss a class, rely on your classmates, their notes, and any handouts.
+I simply can’t re-deliver lectures to the many students who experience shows will likely miss one or more of them.

 Saint Mary’s has a center for students taking STEM classes in Assumption Hall, Room 200.
 The STEM Center provides several services, including free tutoring in math, chemistry, physics, and biology.
 Please be very respectful of the Assumption Hall residents.
-Physics tutors may be able to help with astronomy problems.
-For best results, use Ariana Hofelmann's STEM Center hours as listed above.
+Physics and math tutors will usually be able to help with introductory astronomy problems.

 The Saint Mary's Academic Honor Code (AHC) is applicable to this (and all) Saint Mary's courses.
 You are responsible for familiarizing yourself with it: AHC Website.